 Higher Risk for Cracked Teeth

 When you lose a tooth the shifting and bite changes.
-This may lead to an increased risk for cracked teeth.
+This may lead to an increased risk of cracked teeth.
 Over again, the teeth can endure the heavy forces of chewing when those forces punch the teeth at the right angle.
 When bite forces hit a tooth at an improper angle, the tooth is liable to get cracked under the pressure.

 Teeth play a significant function in speech.
 Missing teeth can make it hard to utter certain words.
 You may experience whistling, slurring, or even spitting when speaking.